gravity-ui/page-constructor/README.md

 1. Go to tab Actions
 2. Select workflow "Release alpha version" on the left page's side
 3. You can see on the right side the button "Run workflow".
 Here you can choose the branch.
-4. Field with manually version.
-In most cases you don't need this field.
-Your version will set automatically.
-This field is needed if you have any trouble with release^ e.g. if someone already released this version and your previous action failed.
+4. You can also see field with manually version.
+If you release alpha in your branch for the first time, do not set anything here.
+After first release you have to set the new version manually because we don't change package.json in case that the branch can expire very soon.
+Use the prefix `alpha` in you manual version otherwise you will get error.
 5. Push "Run workflow" and wait until the action will finish.
 You can release versions as many as you want but do not abuse it and release versions if you really need it.
 In other cases use [npm pack](https://docs.npmjs.com/cli/v7/commands/npm-pack).
-6. When your version is ready, you have to squash and merge your PR and set the new name of commit as `feat:` or `fix` and robot will create PR with the correct version.
-   1. If you have the version `3.1.1-alpha.5` and set commit as `fix: ...` you will get the version `3.1.1`.
-   2. If you have the version `3.2.0-alpha.5` and set commit as `feat: ...` you will get the version `3.2.0`.
-   3. If you have the version `3.2.3-alpha.5` and set commit as `feat: ...` you will get the version `3.3.0`.

 ### Beta-major versions release